Hitcents/unity3d-standards/coding.md

 * S - Single Responsibility Principal - each class should have a single "responsiblity" or purpose.
 A Player class would handle logic for the Player, but not handle saving your game, for example.
 * D - Dependencies - depend upon abstractions, not concretions.
 Anything that must be flexible across platforms should use a base/abstract class or interface.
 Examples of this are a file system service, in-app purchasing, etc.

+#Line endings

+Every file should have Windows-style line endings.
+You shouldn't get warnings in Visual Studio about line endings.

+(We can evaluate this rule on the Mac later on)